Establishing accountability between the COCPA and its members

 (c) Student Members.

 This class shall consist of students in a post-secondary business program at a college or university, which program satisfies the academic preparation requirements for taking the CPA examination.
 Student members, in order to retain membership, shall pay dues as established by the Society and conform with these bylaws.
 Eligibility will cease upon graduation.
-Any student member in good standing, upon qualifying under section 1 (b) of this article, shall be transferred to the class of Associate Member.
+Any Student Member in good standing, upon qualifying under section 1 (b) of this article, shall be transferred to the class of Associate Member.
+Student Members are exempted from the membership CPE requirements.

 (d) In addition to the requirements set out in Section 1 (a) and (b) above, an applicant for membership: